|Scientific Name||Polygonum aviculare L.|

 Nutlet with 3 more or less equal flat or concave faces, 2-3 mm (0.078 - 0.118 inch) long, dark brown to black, minutely roughened.

 Germination from spring - late summer.
-The seeds are three-cornered, almost ever with rests of the perianth and dark brown.
-P. aviculare is a shallow germinator and dependent on brightness.
+The seeds are triangular, mostly with parts of the perianth and dark brown.
+P. aviculare is a shallow germinator and dependent on sufficient light for normal development.

 By seed.
 125-200 seeds/plant.